 On December 4, 2012, the Company entered into an employment agreement with Scott M. Quist, Chairman of the Board, President, and Chief Executive Officer of the Company.
 The agreement was for a six-year term beginning on December 4, 2012 and ending on December 4, 2018.
-Under the terms of the Agreement, the Board of Directors may, in its sole discretion, extend the term of the agreement for an additional four-year term provided that Mr. Quist has continued to perform his duties with usual and customary care, diligence, and prudence commensurate with his position with the Company.
+The agreement has been extended to December 4, 2024.
+Under the terms of the Agreement, the Board of Directors may, in its sole discretion, extend the term of the agreement for an additional four-year term provided that Mr. Quist has continued to perform his duties with usual and customary care, diligence and prudence commensurate with his position with the Company.
 In addition, Mr. Quist is required to perform such additional duties as may be assigned to him from time to time by the Company's Board of Directors.

-Effective December 4, 2018, the Board members approved a motion to extend Mr. Quist's employment agreement for an additional four-year term ending December 2022.
+On October 21, 2022, the Board members approved a motion to extend Mr. Quist's employment agreement to December 4, 2024.
 Mr. Quist abstained from voting on the motion to extend his employment agreement for the additional four-year term.
-Under the terms of the employment agreement, Mr. Quist is to devote his full time to the Company, serving as Chairman of the Board, President, and Chief Executive Officer at not less than his current salary and benefits.
+Under the terms of the agreement, Mr. Quist is to devote his full time to the Company, serving as Chairman of the Board, President and Chief Executive Officer at not less than his current salary and benefits.
 The Company also agrees to maintain a group term life insurance policy of not less than \$1,000,000 and a whole life insurance policy in the amount of \$500,000 on Mr. Quist's life.
-In the event of disability, Mr. Quist's salary would be continued for up to five years at 75% of his then current level of compensation.
+In the event of disability, Mr. Quist's salary would be continued for up to five years at 75% of its current level of compensation.

 In the event of a sale or merger of the Company and Mr. Quist is not retained in his current position, the Company would be obligated to continue paying Mr. Quist's current compensation and benefits for seven years following the merger or sale.
 The employment agreement further provides that Mr. Quist is entitled to receive annual retirement benefits beginning (i) one month from the date of his retirement (to commence no sooner than age 65), (ii) five years following complete disability, or (iii) upon termination of his employment without cause.
 These retirement benefits are to be paid for a period of twenty years in annual installments in the amount equal to 75% of his then current level of compensation.
 In the event that Mr. Quist dies prior to receiving all retirement benefits thereunder, the remaining benefits are to be paid to his heirs.
-The Company expensed \$900,000 and \$660,000 during the years ended December 31, 2020 and 2019, respectively, to cover the present value of anticipated retirement benefits under the employment agreement.
-The liability accrued was \$6,656,363 and \$5,851,670 as of December 31, 2020 and 2019, respectively.
+The Company expensed nil and \$900,000 during the years ended December 31, 2022 and 2021, respectively, to cover the present value of anticipated retirement benefits under the employment agreement.
+The liability accrued was \$7,556,363 and \$7,556,363 as of December 31, 2022 and 2021, respectively.